Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: A Design Space of Dyna Algorithms

 where the model is used to generate $\hat{r}_{t+n}$ and $\hat{s}_{t+n+1}$.

 This is one of the simplest strategies, and so variants of it are common \cite{Gu,Holland,Kalweit}.
 The original Dyna-Q algorithm \cite{Sutton1990} similarly uses a successor model and one-step updates, though it does not iterate the model (i.e., $\beta = 0$, which results in the priority of trajectories with $n \geq 1$ being $0$).
-We can reason about how this approach performs in Borderworld.
-It may be immediately clear that the problematic transition discussed in Section \ref{Section:Hypothesis} will be generated --- the value of moving toward the border will be erroneously increased as a result of the high value of an unreachable border states.
-When iterating the model, however, this error may be corrected over time.
-The model may simulate transitions from border states back to reachable states.
-As such, the values of hallucinated states are updated during planning.
-Thus, in Borderworld, it may be possible that hallucinated values eventually cease to be an issue, but this may take a great deal of time, likely harming rather than helping sample complexity.